simonhauck/MPI_NEAT/INSTALL.md

 in the client, everything works as intended.
 Create an image named image_slave and flash it on all nodes except the master node.

-If it is not working after after the Raspberry Pi is booted, a bug can be the cause.
+If it is not working after the Raspberry Pi is booted, a bug can be the cause.
 The NFS is started before the network is ready.
 In this case you have to change the boot options on the Raspberry Pi, as shown in the following snipped.
 Alternatively you can execute the "sudo mount -a" command as shown above on every device after every reboot.
 ```shell script